Skip to Main Content

 How to use the model with remote access

 The extensive register-based microdata in the SISU model, representative of the entire population (a sample of some 800,000 people), is only accessible by remote connection through the Statistics Finland remote access system.
-In addition, the remote access service allows you to use the model with a smaller data sample (some 23,000 people from 2018, including variables from interviews).
 You will need a licence to use the microsimulation data.

 To gain remote access, your employer must enter into an agreement with Statistics Finland.
 A separate agreement that names you as the model’s user is also required for remote access to the SISU model.

 Once the required licences and agreements for using the SISU model in the remote access environment are in order, you will receive login instructions for Statistics Finland’s FIONA remote access system.
-You must connect to the FIONA remote access server from your workplace.
-An additional licence to use the remote access system from your home or a similar fixed location over your employer’s secure connection may be granted on a case-by-case basis.
+You must connect to the FIONA remote access server from your workstation.

 The remote access service includes the necessary software and the SISU model, which includes the necessary model code and data.
 You will also have a personal work folder on the server.
 The remote access environment allows you to share code with other users through a monitored process.